 If you have an RV sitting idle in your driveway or a storage space, you could be missing out on a great money-making opportunity.

-Just as Airbnb connects people who have space to rent out with people who need a place to stay through it’s peer-to-peer platform, RVshare provides a way to rent out your RV when you’re not using it — creating an opportunity to earn thousands of dollars a year.
-RVshare also provides a vacation alternative for people who want to hit the road, but don’t necessarily want to own an RV.
+Just as Airbnb connects people who have space to rent out with people who need a place to stay through its peer-to-peer platform, RVshare provides a way to rent out your RV when you’re not using it — creating an opportunity to earn thousands of dollars a year.
+Conversely, rentals available through RVshare provide a vacation alternative for people who want to hit the road but don’t necessarily want to own an RV themselves.

 If you have a recreational vehicle that doesn’t get as much use as you planned, you are not alone.
 There are more than 15 million recreational vehicles in the United States, but most of them are used only two to four weeks a year, according to RVshare CEO Jon Gray.